-Like many Virginia landowners lately, I am getting unsolicited offers from companies wanting to lease my land to exploit it for solar farms.
-I throw all of them in the garbage.
-I don’t care what kind of money they are offering.
+Like many Virginia landowners, I get unsolicited offers from firms wanting to exploit my land for solar farms.
+I throw them in the garbage.
+I don’t care what they offer.
 I don’t want it.
-It’s not my business to tell other forest landowners what to do, but I do want to explain why I feel strongly that we should not encourage solar farms in Virginia.
+It’s not my place to tell other forest landowners what to do but let me explain why I feel strongly that we should not do it.

 Trees are more than wood and forests are more than trees

-Trees are more than wood and forests are more than trees.
-As responsible private landowners we protect and enhance the health of the biotic communities – of the living soil, water, air and wildlife – that depend on our land.
-This does not mean we should not use or profit from the land.
-On the contrary, good stewardship means wise use of land, and profit is a price of sustainability.
-We also must look beyond our own land to the greater ecosystem and the greater society.
-We should be thinking in terms of the triple bottom line.
-Is a decision reasonable from perspectives of ecology, economy and society?
-It must pass muster on all three.
+Responsible private landowners protect the health of the biotic communities – the living soil, water, air and wildlife – that depend on our land.
+We still use and profit from the land, but we do it wisely and we also must look beyond our own land to the greater ecosystem and the greater society.
+We should think in terms of the triple bottom line – a decision reasonable for ecology, economy and society?

-Considering the really big picture, we might argue that devoting our forest land to solar would meet the triple bottom line criteria.
+Considering the big picture, we might argue that devoting our forest land to solar meets the triple bottom line criteria.
 Here is why it does not.
 If we harvest a tract, it does not stop being a forest.
-It becomes a forest in transition, as the next generation begins, may have already begun even as the harvest is in process.
+It becomes a forest in transition, as the next generation begins.
 It stops being a forest if we convert to other uses, pave it over or cover it in solar panels.
 But isn’t the energy produced by these panels worth the cost of the local forests?
 Well … no.

-No matter what they tell you, or maybe even believe, these panels will not last decades.
+No matter what they tell you, these panels will not last decades.
+How long do ordinary shingles last on your roof?
 They will be ruined by weather, made obsolete by advancing technology or just neglected.
-During their short lifetime, it is likely that they will never make up for the ecological value of the trees they replaced, nor the biotic communities that would have grown up.
+During their short lifetime, it is likely that they will never make up for the ecological value of the trees they replaced, nor the biotic communities that would have grown.

 We can tell they are a bad deal because they are not self-supporting.
-These solar farms are essentially farming tax breaks and subsidies.
-Their business model says that they get these things up front, while you rely on the uncertain long-term payback.
+Solar farms are essentially farming tax breaks and subsidies.
+They get this up front, while you rely on the uncertain long-term payback.

-Anyway, before you let these guys put those things on your land, ask a few practical questions.
+Before you let these guys have your land, ask a few practical questions.
 How long and how much?
-How often will they be coming onto your land?
-What happens if they must remove the panels?
+How often will they be on your land?
+What happens when they remove the panels?
 Is the firm reliable AND are they likely to stay in business for the life of the contract?
 Who is liable if something goes wrong?